-Figure 4-1 Plan of existing village showing Conservation Area, assets of community value and residential development sites.
+Figure 4-1 Map of the existing village showing Conservation Area outlined in blue.

-The Village Design Statement (VDS) sets out the design and layout principles that all new and infill development should follow.
-The full VDS is included as Appendix 1 and here its main points are presented:

-- □ The Conservation Area (Figure 4-1 above) defines the character of Houghton.
+- 4.1.1 The Village Design Statement (VDS) sets out the design and layout principles that all new and infill development should follow.
+The full VDS is included as Appendix 1 and here its main points are presented: - □ The Conservation Area (Figure 4-1 above) defines the character of Houghton.
 Without it Houghton would be less distinctive and less attractive.
-New developments will have to adhere to all relevant statutory duties (Planning (Listed Buildings and Conservation Areas) Act 1990) to preserve the character of the Conservation Area. - □ To ensure that the defining nature of the Conservation Area is preserved, any changes or developments proposed must conform not only to the general provisions of the VDS but also to the specific provisions for the conservation area detailed therein and to the following Policy D1.
+All development proposals will have to address the relevant statutory obligations (Planning (Listed Buildings and Conservation Areas) Act 1990) to preserve the character of the Conservation Area. - □ In addition, Policy D1 ensures that local guidance is specified within the Plan.

-POLICY D1: PROTECTING THE HERITAGE OF HOUGHTON BY MANAGEMENT OF THE CONSERVATION AREA (see Objective 9)
+POLICY D1: SUSTAINING THE CHARACTER OF THE CONSERVATION AREA